 The Ohio Department of Aging, administered by a Director appointed by the Governor, is the agency designated to administer matters pertaining to services and activities for the elderly including federal Older Americans Act programs (home delivered meals, transportation, home repair) and state funds.
 The Department plans and coordinates statewide programs, provides technical assistance, acts as an advocate for the elderly, and develops recommendations for administrative and legislative action.
-In addition, the Department is responsible for the Golden Buckeye Program which is easily one of the most recognizable services for seniors in the state.

-The Department has made an emphasis on promoting community-based longterm care choices for the elderly.
+In addition, the Department is responsible for the Golden Buckeye Program which is easily one of the most recognizable services for seniors in the state term care choices for the elderly.
 Through this, older Ohioans are offered long term care in addition to customary nursing home placement.
 PASSPORT is a major program area in this effort and provides services (nursing, meals, assistance with dressing) to seniors.